paxdotdev/pax/lab-journal-zb.md

       5. Maintain template project inside monorepo — `pax-create-template` ?
       6. either fs-copy this template project or pull tarball from crates.io (don't include_dir(../), as this breaks crates.io builds)

-[ ] embedded template project
+[ ] Unpack template project
-  [ ] semver management, e.g. injecting current pax lib versions
+    [ ] improve args & ergonomics - namely path & name
+        Consider CRA's NUX — note that "path" and "name" are the same thing
+        > npx create-react-app my-app
+        > cd my-app
+        > npm start
+        Consider also cargo's NUX:
+        > cargo new ../nested/path
+        >    Created binary (application) `../nested/path` package
+        Seems like we should just accept a single unnamed arg and treat it as both path and name.
+        Handle cases of already-existing paths with an error:  `error: destination `/Users/zack/code/scrap/../nested/path` already exists | Use `cargo init` to initialize the directory`
+        Could follow on with a pax init that patches the existing project, but this is a bit hairier and doesn't feel MVP [ ] inject current pax lib versions into Cargo.toml
+        - Decide for libdev mode: do we want to refer to monorepo packages or crates.io packages?
+        (easiest way to start is crates.io packages)
-    - Consider ability to specify explicit past versions?
+        - Consider ability to specify explicit (past) versions?
     [x] ensure that crates.io stand-alone build of pax-cli / pax-compiler will have access to these files (no ../ or monorepo paths pointing out of crate, for example)
-  [ ] build out livdev vs. prod mode
+    [ ] build out libdev vs. prod mode
-    [ ] libdev copies a live copy of template, to enable iterative refinement
+        [ ] libdev copies a live fs copy of template, to enable iterative refinement [ ] prod mode uses include_dir!

-[x] Update checking
+    [ ] iterate & refine the starter template — probably base it on our website [ ] Test e2e & document pain-points / steps&deps:
+        [ ] macos
+        [ ] linux
+        [ ] windows
+    [ ] Update monorepo README with instructions to get started with CPA, as well as libdev instructions [x] Update checking
     [x] Async, during any CLI command, determine whether a new version of pax-cli is available [x] Check remotely via a server we control, for ability to guarantee stability (keep registry of published versions remotely, or check upstream to crates.io, or both)